GameDevTecnico/cubos/engine/samples/assets/saving/page.md

 @see Full source code [here](https://github.com/GameDevTecnico/cubos/tree/main/engine/samples/assets/saving).

-This example demonstrates how a new asset be created programatically and how it can be saved to the assets directory, which is useful while working on tools such as **TESSERATOS.**
+This example demonstrates how a new asset can be created programatically and how it can be saved to the assets directory, which is useful while working on tools such as **TESSERATOS**

 Before we go any further, if we want to save assets to the filesystem, we must allow assets to be modified.
 This is done through the following setting: